Generalized affine Springer theory and Hilbert schemes on planar curves: Introduction

-A generalization of these Hilbert spaces, and the local operators that act upon them, that includes ($\tfrac{1}{2}$-BPS) vortex line operators appeared briefly in \cite{BDGH} and was the central aim of \cite{lineops}.
-The results of the current paper have a straightforward generalization to higher $a$-degrees; namely, there is a generalization of the construction in Section \ref{sec:hilb} to the incidence varieties of \cite{ORS}.
-The homologies of these incidence varieties (supersymmetric Hilbert spaces in the presence of the above boundary conditions and vortex lines) are naturally endowed with actions of convolution algebras (the algebra of local operators bound to the vortex line) generalizing the Coulomb branch construction of BFN.
-Some features of this generalization will be discussed in \cite{DGHOR}.
-Understanding the module structure of these homologies is a direction for future work.
+We describe below the line operator $\cL_\ell$, \emph{i.e.} choice of $\bP, \bN$, and Dirichlet boundary condition, \emph{i.e.} choice of fiber, realizing the incidence varieties of \cite{ORS}.
+ORS conjecture \cite[Conjecture 2]{ORS} that the equivariant homology of these incidence varieties, \emph{i.e.} the supersymmetric Hilbert spaces in the presence of this boundary condition and vortex line, realizes the $\ell$-th possible $a$-degree of HOMFLY-PT homology.
+These homologies are naturally endowed with an action of the algebra of local operators bound to the vortex line, \emph{i.e.} an action of a convolution algebra generalizing the Coulomb branch construction of BFN \cite{BFN}.

+A physical derivation of the choice of line operator $\cL_\ell$ and boundary condition used in our construction, as well as its relation to the work of Oblomkov-Rozansky \cite{OR}, will be discussed in \cite{DGHOR}.
+Understanding the module structure of these homologies is a direction for future work. \end{remark}

+\begin{remark} From the physical perspective described above, it is clear why the action constructed in \cite{OY} is of the \emph{trigonometric} Cherednik algebra, whereas the present work constructs an action of the \emph{rational} Cherednik algebra.

+The construction of \cite{OY} describes the action of the Coulomb branch (and a vortex line generalization thereof) for a related gauge theory (a 3d $\cN=4$ gauge theory again with $U(n)$ gauge group but instead with the representation $N = \Ad$ instead of $N = \Ad \oplus V$) and Dirichlet boundary condition.
+The Coulomb branch of this theory is known to be the spherical subalgebra of the trigonometric Cherednik algebra \cite{KN} and the above physical construction realizes an action thereof on the homology of an ``classical" affine Springer fiber.

+Mathematically, the geometry involved in the BFN construction shows that the Coulomb branch algebra for a representation $N=N_1\oplus N_2$ injects into the Coulomb branch algebra of $N_i$.
+From \cite{KN,BEF} these injections for the Jordan quiver with different framings are identified with Suzuki's embedding of the type A cyclotomic Cherednik algebra into the trigonometric one.

+From our construction, one also has a similar inclusion of generalized affine Springer fibers for ``forgetting" representations.
+Although we do not use it in the present work, it seems plausible that these inclusions induce equivariant maps for the convolution actions of the Coulomb branch algebras in Borel-Moore homology.
+The case of $\mathbf{P} = G(\mathcal{O})$ and $\bN = N(\mathcal{O})$ is provided \cite[Prop.
+4.15]{HKW}. \end{remark}